timesphere-systems/timesphere/README.md

 To run the app, make sure you are in the `/front` directory, then run the `npm run start` command.

+In VSCode, to make it easier to work with Docker you can do `command+shift+P`

 ## Backend

 Source in `/back`